CitizensFoundation/your-priorities-app/server_api/docs/controllers/points.md

 ## API Endpoint: `GET /url_preview`

-Get Open Graph preview data for a URL.
+Get Open Graph preview data for a public HTTP or HTTPS URL.
+Preview requests allow ports 80 and 443, follow at most three validated redirects, time out after 10 seconds, and accept HTML responses up to 2 MiB.
+Private, loopback, link-local, reserved, and other non-public destinations are rejected.

 ### Request